-We first head to the eye-popping Muttrah Souk, a sprawling labyrinth of shops and arcades beneath a timber roof.
-You’ll have time to ogle the dazzling gold jewelry, J-shaped khanjar daggers, white dishdasha robes, handmade slippers, silverware, Bedu jewelry, and precious oils, perfumes and ointments like frankincense and myrrh.
+Next you’ll visit the eye-popping Muttrah Souk, a sprawling labyrinth of shops and arcades beneath a timber roof.
+You’ll have time to ogle the dazzling gold jewelry, J-shaped khanjar daggers, white dishdasha robes, handmade slippers, silverware, Bedu jewelry, and precious oils, perfumes, and ointments like frankincense and myrrh.
 More treasures await at the private Beit al Zubair Museum, whose collections include ethnographic artifacts, an exhibit of traditional Omani female attire, furniture, maps, and more.

 After dinner, special guests come on board to engulf you in the culture of Oman.
 If you're wondering what it’s like to live here, you’ll hear about it firsthand from an Omani woman who will share her perspective on family life, native customs, and the changing role of women in contemporary Oman.
 Then, enjoy local Omani musicians and dancers who will come on board to provide some captivating folkloric entertainment.

 - Lecture by an Omani woman about life in contemporary Oman